-A S.O.P.A.R.F.I. is subject to an annual net worth tax, which is levied at the rate of 0.5% of the company's worldwide net worth on January 1 of each year.
-On January 1, 2016, a reduced rate of 0.05% for taxable net wealth in excess of €500 million was introduced.
-The first €500 million of taxable net wealth remain taxable at 0.5%.
+A S.O.P.A.R.F.I. is subject to an annual net worth tax, which is levied at the rate of 0.5% of the company's worldwide net worth on January 1 of each year, evaluated on the basis of the company's balance sheet as at December 31 of the preceding year.
+A reduced rate of 0.05% applies for taxable net wealth in excess of €500 million.

-Certain assets are excluded, such as shares in a participation, provided that the participation exemption for dividend income, as described above in General/Participation Exemption, is applicable.
-However, with regards to the net worth tax exemption, there is no minimum holding period requirement.
+Certain assets are excluded, such as shares in a participation, provided that the participation exemption for dividend income, as described in General/Participation Exemption above is applicable.
+Note, however, that there is no minimum holding period requirement with regard to the net worth tax exemption.

-Reference is also made to General/Participation Exemption in this chapter with respect to the minimum net wealth tax applicable as of January 1, 2016.
-To address criticism from the European Commission that the minimum C.I.T. might infringe on the P.S.D., the minimum C.I.T. has been replaced with a minimum net wealth tax and the already existing minimum net wealth tax was abolished, effective as of January 1, 2016.
-Until 2015, Luxembourg-resident corporate taxpayers were subject to either a contingent or fixed minimum corporation income tax.
-The fixed minimum net wealth tax as of January 1, 2017 is €4,815 (including the 7% surcharge), and is applied if, in a given year, the resident corporate taxpayer's financial assets exceeded 90% of its total balance sheet and those assets exceeded €350,000, which is the case for most holding and financing companies.
-In all other cases, the minimum tax is contingent on the balance sheet total of the resident corporate taxpayer, varying from €535 to €32,100 for a balance sheet total exceeding €30 million.
+A fixed minimum net wealth tax applies, set at €4,815 (as of January 1, 2017) (including a 7% surcharge), based on the closing balance sheet of the preceding year, when the resident corporate taxpayer's financial assets for the prior year exceeded 90% of its total balance sheet and the balance sheet total exceed €350,000, which is the case for most holding and financing companies.
+In all other cases, the minimum tax is contingent on the balance sheet total of the resident corporate taxpayer, varying from €535 to €32,100, the latter maximum applying in case of a balance sheet total exceeding €30 million.

-If a S.O.P.A.R.F.I. is part of a Luxembourg fiscal unity, both the parent company and the subsidiaries' part of the fiscal unity are subject to the minimum tax.
+If a S.O.P.A.R.F.I. is part of a Luxembourg fiscal unity, both the parent company and its subsidiaries that are part of the fiscal unity are subject to the net wealth tax, including the minimum amount.
 However, the aggregate minimum tax payable by a fiscal unity is capped at €32,100.
-Each member of the fiscal unity is fully liable for its own minimum tax as well as for the minimum tax of the subsidiaries' part of the fiscal unity, including interest for late tax payments and penalties.
+Each member of the fiscal unity is fully liable for its own tax and the tax of its subsidiaries within the fiscal unity, including interest and penalties for late tax payments.

-The fixed minimum tax is reduced by the C.I.T. (including the 7% surcharge) due for the preceding tax year.
-For the year 2016, however, the 2016 minimum net wealth tax can only be decreased with the 2015 corporation income tax insofar as the latter exceeds the amount of the minimum corporation income tax still due in 2015.
+The fixed minimum tax is reduced by any C.I.T. (including the 7% surcharge) due for the preceding tax year.